hackerspacepp/raspbian-time-lapse/README.md

     $ brew install ffmpeg
     $ cd images
-    $ ffmpeg -framerate 30 -i image%046.jpg -c:v libx264 -r 30 outputfile.mp4

-With the `-tl` setting on `raspistill` set to `1000ms` the camera drops frames occationally which causes `ffmpeg` to fail since it's expecting a complete sequence of images.
-This can be fixed by using a wildcard:

     $ ffmpeg -framerate 30 -i %*.jpg -c:v libx264 -r 30 outputfile.mp4

 ## Considerations